KasperMollerHansen/LVBM/README.md

 ```
 4. **Source the Workspace**

-Once the workspace is build, the setup.bash cab be sourced
+Once the workspace is build, the setup.bash can be sourced
 ```
 cd $LOCAL_ROS_WS/ && \
 source install/setup.bash